Get a Rough Estimate of Floor Replacement Cost

 See the installation guides on this site to learn more about installing all the most popular types of flooring.

-As you’re shopping for floor covering, make notes on the price of the materials.
-The most common types of flooring material include carpeting, vinyl and linoleum flooring, natural stone flooring, solid hardwood, engineered stone flooring and laminate flooring.
-They range in cost from less than $2 per square foot for cheap vinyl, ceramic tile and carpet to over $8 per square foot for exotic wood and natural stone flooring.
+As you shop for flooring, make notes on the price of the materials.
+The most common types of flooring material include carpeting, vinyl, linoleum, natural stone flooring, solid hardwood, engineered stone flooring and laminate flooring.
+They range in cost from less than $2 per square foot for cheap vinyl, ceramic tile and carpet to over $8 per square foot for hardwood and natural stone flooring.